Thursday, February 8, 2024

 By Jeffrey Weil

-to the Sarah Winchester discussion website.
+Welcome to the Sarah Winchester discussion website.
 This website will be dedicated to the life and times of Sarah Winchester, the legend surrounding her and the facts now available.

-After Sarah's death in September 1922, the mansion was purchased by John and Mayme Brown and quickly turned into a tourist attraction, capitalizing on the ghostly legends and the mysterious, Mrs. Winchester.
-The descendants of the Browns now own the property and have been reaping the financial benefits for over 100 years, slandering this woman's memory making her appear eccentric, quirky, demanding, reclusive, a complete lunatic.
-All of the tour information was absolutely false regarding the character of Sarah Winchester.
+After Sarah's death in September 1922, the mansion was leased, and eventually purchased, by John and Mayme Brown and quickly turned into a tourist attraction, capitalizing on the ghostly legends and the mysterious widow Mrs. Winchester.
+The descendants of the Browns (I call them "the Family") now own the property and have been reaping the financial benefits for over 100 years, slandering this woman's memory making her appear eccentric, demanding, reclusive, laughable.
+The tour information was absolutely false regarding the character of Sarah Winchester.
 All fabricated to perpetuate the local legend and attract tourists.

 If anyone has information regarding Sarah Winchester and/or the Pardee family, please leave a post and let's get the discussion going! 😀